University of Vermont: Arts

-The Robert Hull Fleming Museum is the university's museum.
-Its permanent collection includes works of art as well as anthropological and ethnographic artifacts.
+The Fleming Museum of Art is the university's museum.
+Its permanent collection of 24,000 objects includes works of art as well as anthropological and ethnographic artifacts.
 The museum also features various visiting exhibits and special events.

-The Vermont Mozart Festival developed at UVM, and its first festivals also were held at UVM.
-The festival was incorporated as an independent nonprofit organization in 1976 but retains ties to UVM.
+The Vermont Mozart Festival, now defunct, developed at UVM, and its first festivals also were held at UVM.
+The festival was incorporated as an independent nonprofit organization in 1976 but retained ties to UVM throughout its existence.